Home » Management of Designated Areas

 The U.S. has 154 protected areas known as National Forests covering 188,391,233 acres (or 294,361 sq. mi), which are areas where forest reserves are established to protect the forest resources, secure water supplies, provide rangeland, and supply timber as well as provide outdoor recreation and support “fish and wildlife purposes”.
 National Forests are managed by the U.S. Forest Service (USFS) under the U.S. Department of Agriculture.
 The USFS provides locator map as well as an alphabetical list of National Forests by state.
 Visit the USFS page for contact information for your National Forest managers.

 The U.S. has 59 protected areas known as National Parks that are operated by the National Park Service under the Department of the Interior.
 National parks must be established by an act of the United States Congress.
 Seven national parks (six in Alaska) are paired with a National Preserve; while administered together, they are typically considered separate units.
 National Preserves are a type of National Park Service protected area designated by the United States Congress that have characteristics normally associated with U.S. National Parks but where certain natural resource-extractive activities such as fishing, hunting, mining, and oil/gas exploration and extraction are permitted.
 USFS provides a list of maps for National Parks and National Monuments here.
-A map of all U.S. National Parks is available here.
+Maps of all U.S. National Parks are available here.
 Learn more about Designations of National Park System Units.

 Designated areas are subject to specific management requirements, and neighboring land trusts may want to consider opportunities to partner with designated land managers to further shared conservation objectives.